AI that assists. Teachers who decide.

 - Assess tone, intent, or context that requires knowing the student

-- Evaluate content accuracy outside writing craft (e.g., whether a cited fact is true)
+- Evaluate factual accuracy outside writing craft, such as whether a citation is true

 - Replace the teacher's professional judgment about a student's situation